Jordanburch101/Techdegree-project-2/README.md

 * [Contact](#contact)

 ## General info
-The second project that I build as a template that someone could use as a basic portfolio.
+The second project that I built as a template that someone could use as a basic portfolio.
 It features animated buttons, responsive sizing built from the ground up to be mobile-friendly.

 ## Screenshots